readmeio/metrics-sdks/docs/aws-webhook.md

 - Automatically looks up the user by their email address, which is contained in the request payload 👀
 - If matching API credentials are found in your API Gateway data, they are sent as a JSON response to ReadMe's webhook request.
 The credentials will be surfaced on [the Authentication page](https://docs.readme.com/main/docs/reference-core-pages), as well as on any endpoint page in the API Reference so they can make authenticated API requests in a snap 🔑

 Have a new user who hasn't used your API before?
 No problem!
 You can automatically provision new API keys in your API Gateway, so that anybody can try your API from the API Explorer, even if they haven't signed up for anything directly in your service yet.
-Just enable the “Provision keys for new users” toggle to add that logic to the code sample.
+Enable the “Provision keys for new users” toggle to add that logic to the code sample.

 ![“Provision keys for new users” toggle](https://user-images.githubusercontent.com/8854718/211632969-1935241b-dcd8-4e65-ae51-a68313f5ee02.gif)